SINTEF/Muscade.jl/docs/src/Elements.md

 `Muscade` does not allow elements to have internal variables.
 The reason is that problem involing dofs of class `U` are not causal: our estimation of the state of a system a step `i` also depends on on measurements taken at steps `j` with `j>i`.
 Hence "sweep" procedures, that is, procedures that solve a problem one load or time step at a time, are not applicable.
 Solvers must hence solve for all steps at the same time.
 When using Newton-Raphson iterations to solve problems of this class, internal variables make the Jacobian matrix full: the value of a stress at a given stress depends (through the internal variable) on the strain at all preceding steps.
 Or more formaly: Internal variables transforms the problem from *differential* to *integral*.
 A full matrix quickly leads to impossibly heavy computations.

 To model phenomena usualy treated using internal variable, it is necessary in `Muscade` to make the "internal" variable into a degree of freedom, and describe the equation of evolution of this degree of freedom.
-The element `Elements.DryFriction` provides an example of implementation.
+The element [`Muscade.DryFriction`](@ref) provides an example of implementation.
 !!! warning
     Because the equations of evolution involves first order time derivative, one can not use a static solver in combination with such elements.